Not Accepting Guests

 Why I’m on Couchsurfing

 HOW I PARTICIPATE IN COUCHSURFING

 I love couch surfing, meeting open-minded and friendly people.
-The immediate openness and trust that you have between people when they let you into their home has shown me amounts of generousity, hospitality and friendliness I never knew existed.
-You can get by on good vibes, love and peace, man - it's the way forward!!!
+The immediate openness and trust that you have between people when they let you into their home has shown me amounts of generosity, hospitality and friendliness I never knew existed.

 Learning from people, places and experiences.
 Pondering possibility, and often over-thinking things.
 Trying to balance fun/work, theory and practical experience, private/sociable time...
 My favourite things to do are having fun, music, dancing to a big fat bass sound, writing, eating, sleeping and reading.
-Other interests include community-orientated festivals and general partying (although I'm starting to get over the general partying - time for more constructive output and channeling of my creativity, I think!); getting into deep conversations with people I've never met before and breaking down my subconscious prejudices and enlightening myself by travelling around the world (also - trying to act really deep, evidently!).
-Also one of my interests includes avoiding new-agey spirituality and conspiracy theorist voids (I try to keep my mind open but not too open, you know?!
-I have a fascination with people's beliefs though) - there are limits and degrees of rational one can exercise, and I'm working on exercising mine!
+Other interests include community-orientated festivals and general partying, getting into deep conversations with people I've never met before and breaking down my subconscious prejudices by travelling around the world.

 Music, Movies, and Books